 The human wrist performs three different motions: procurvation/dorsiflexion, abduction/adduction, and pronation/supination.
 Among them, training weight is applied in procurvation/dorsiflexion as well as in pronation/supination in hand rehabilitation.
-The mechanism for the wrist is designed in light of this, whose photos are shown in Fig. 5.
+The mechanism for the wrist is designed in light of this.

 The arm is fixed to an immobile part of the equipment, while the back of the hand is fixed to the base that can move with the mechanisms for the fingers and thumb.
 The base is fixed to a C-shaped gear, and the C-shaped gear rotates around its center that is located on the rotation axis of the procurvation/dorsiflexion of the wrist.
 Thus the rotation of C-shaped gear, driven by motor 1, moves the base up and down so as to assists in procurvation/dorsiflexion.
-The range of this motion covers $\pm 90^{\circ}$.
+The range of this motion covers ± 90 (deg).
 For assisting in pronation/supination, the base, the C-shaped gear as well as the mechanisms for the fingers and thumb also rotates along the rotation of the semicircle gear.
 The rotation axis is designed to coincide with that of procurvation/dorsiflexion.
 This rotation is driven by motor 2 via timing belts.